UpdatesNo Voting on Ukraine’s Election Day – for now, anyway

 No Voting on Ukraine’s Election Day – for now, anyway

-Today, it would be very important for Ukraine to be in a parallel world because people would go to the polls.
+Today, it would be imperative for Ukraine to be in a parallel world because people would go to the polls.
 In Ukraine, people would give their opinion on President Volodymyr Zelensky’s mandate during an international wave of democratic participation.

 Zelensky became president 5 years ago after being an internationally recognized individual in entertainment.
 However, the ongoing presence of the Russian military and the forced displacement of a huge number of Ukrainians have put off any elections for an unlimited time.